sunaku/tork/README.markdown

 ### Tork::Config.after_fork_hooks

-Array of lambda functions that are executed inside a worker process forked by `tork-master`.
+Array of lambda functions that are invoked inside a worker process forked by `tork-master`.
 These functions are given:

 1. The sequence number of the worker process.